engraving-challenges/main/5-editing-workflow.md

 Not every commit should come with a new pdf, but we expect _at least_ 7 pdfs documenting the progress of your challenge.

+Note that you _shouldn't_ create copies of your program-specific file (i.e. each new commit should contain a _modified_ version of the same file).

 ### Main Stages of a Challenge